Gerrald-Andersen/Gerrald-Andersen/README.md

 # 👋 Hi there, I'm Gerrald!

-Welcome to my GitHub profile — a space where curiosity meets clarity, and technical exploration blends with real-world practicality.
+Welcome to my GitHub profile — a space where technical depth meets practical curiosity.
+I’m currently exploring opportunities in both hospitality and technology, blending hands-on service experience with a passion for digital logic, programming, and data analysis.

 ---